brian14708/wh-briefings/speeches-remarks/2021-11/2021-11-22-remarks-by-president-biden-announcing-his-nominees-for-chair-and-vice-chair-of-the-board-of-governors-of-the-federal-reserve-system.md

 modified_time: 2021-11-22 16:50:21-05:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/11/22/remarks-by-president-biden-announcing-his-nominees-for-chair-and-vice-chair-of-the-board-of-governors-of-the-federal-reserve-system/
 published_time: 2021-11-22 16:30:06-05:00
-title: Remarks by President Biden Announcing his Nominees for Chair and Vice Chair of the Board of Governors of the Federal Reserve System
+title: "Remarks by President\_Biden Announcing his Nominees for Chair and Vice Chair\
+  \ of the Board of Governors of the Federal Reserve\_System"
 ---

 South Court Auditorium